 Whilst you’re in Lochranza, you can also visit the Whisky Distillery for lunch in the aptly named Casks Cafe.
 Normally they have a soup that is vegan (you need to ask) and you can get a salad sandwich (with chips, of course!).
 If that doesn’t float your boat, then just head downstairs and get some whisky!

 As you head further round the island to the west coast, you get to Pirnmill.
-There is the Lighthouse Restaurant here (not tried it and don’t know about the vegan options), but if you continue on for a wee while (assuming you are driving) you’ll see signs for Cafe Thyme (at the Old Byre).
+There is the Lighthouse Restaurant here (not tried it and but as of 2019 they don’t have vegan options, but one guest phoned ahead and the chef prepared a meal).
+If you continue on for a wee while (assuming you are driving) you’ll see signs for Cafe Thyme (at the Old Byre).
 OMG… they do these Turkish pizza type things (called Pides) and have vegan options.
 They taste fab.

 Continuing on you come to Machrie and Blackwaterfoot.
 We’re not too sure about eating options, but you can get soya milk in Kinloch Hotel in Blackwaterfoot, so it’s a good place to stop for a coffee and sit in the lounge staring a the sea.
 Blackwater Bakehouse is also in Blackwaterfoot (check the opening times!!!).

 Back over on the east side of Arran, and heading further south from Sannox and Corrie you get to Brodick.
-Next to Arran Aromatics there is a cafe called Janie’s Cafe, which do a vegan cake – YESSS!!!
+Next to Arran Aromatics (now called Arran Sense of Scotland) and Arran Ceramics there is a cafe called Janie’s Cafe, which do a vegan cake – YESSS!!!
 Go on – you could walk from our place (5 miles), walk off your vegan breakfast and then top yourself up with a cake!

 Carrying on further into Brodick you get to Crofters, which has a number of vegan options.
 They specifically state on a sign in the window that they have “vegan options”, which kind of gives you confidence and a warm fuzzy feeling inside 🙂